 Traffic ticket?
 Call a Nevada criminal defense attorney…

 Were you ticketed for now slowing down for a tow car in Clark County, Washoe County, or elsewhere in Nevada?
-Take advantage of our FREE consultation with our Las Vegas criminal defense attorneys by calling today.
+Take advantage of our consultation with our Las Vegas criminal defense attorneys by calling today.
 Our team of lawyers has decades of combined experience in fighting traffic tickets in pursuit of the lowest fines, no demerit points, and no traffic school.

 If you were injured because another person did not slow down for a tow car in Nevada, you may be able to claim a large financial settlement even if you take some of the blame.
 Our Las Vegas car accident attorneys will do everything to get you all the compensation available to cover your medical bills, pain and suffering, lost wages, and lost future earnings.
 And in most cases, we do not have to go to trial to get you paid.